 At the end of September 2022, there were 48 investments in GCP’s portfolio, producing an annualised yield of 8.0% and with an average life of 10 years.
 The major change since we last published the note has been the inclusion of an 11% exposure to direct equity.
 This is split between a 7% exposure to anaerobic digestion firms and 4% to biomass (relating to a waste wood power station in Northern Ireland).

 Other major changes include the disposal of the trust’s offshore wind investment which we discussed in our last note.
 The sale represented a c.12% premium to the year-end fair value.

-The majority of GCP’s sources of revenue can be viewed as being predictable and stable.
-Exposure to merchant electricity and gas accounted for just 20% of GCP’s revenue at end September 2022.
+The vast majority of GCP’s sources of revenue are predictable and stable.
+Exposure to sales of electricity and gas outside of long-term contracts accounted for just 20% of GCP’s revenue at end September 2022.

 Top 10 investments

 Transactions that occurred in the final quarter of 2022 increased the exposure to Gravis Solar 1 and led GCP Solar 2 and GCP Programme Funding S10 to replace GCP Green Energy 1 and GCP Rooftop Solar Finance in this table since we last published.

 The major change since our last note has been the loss of Bespoke Supportive Tenancies Limited from the top revenue counterparties, which represented 6.8% of the portfolio as of 31 March 2022.
 The position fell from the ranking after a successful £83.1m refinance, moving from a senior to a subordinated position.